RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Ken still managed to run 7.55 @ 173mph (176mph best mph) in the quarter mile and 4.80 @ 147mph in the eighth mile, and built a new bike with a bigger tire!

-Ken's new bike is (2002-2004-2005 etc.) was further away from "what should be" and didn't work well.
+Ken's new bike is (2002 - and later) was further away from "what should be" and didn't work well.
 More weight, poor turbo location etc. Ken is a nice guy, but bad ideas, no matter how nicely executed, simply won't work.
 We talked to Ken, hoping he would just execute our original design, but everyone wants to do "his own thing".
 There is always a price for this.
 Hey!
 It's not death..It's a hobby!.
-Hey, he's even building a third one.
+Hey, he's even built a third one.
 Ken had to quit riding after a not too successful neck operation.

 Wayne Pollack went on to wrench and ride the beautiful Majestic Turbo bike, initially with twin turbos (didn't work well) and later on with one very large turbo similar to the one pictured.
 We sent Wayne the turbo specs and drawings for a new design so he could shit-can the two turbo deal that Kevin Draper and Don Vesco cooked up.
 Wayne got to deal with methanol and Hilborn injectors with nitrous added to the mix.
 Boom!
 Blow up an Overkill Engine.